Ajiki Station

+It serves the town of Sakae, where you can find tourist attractions like Boso no mura and Owashi Shrine.

 Lines

 Ajiki Station is served by the Abiko Branch Line of the Narita Line, and lies 23.2 kilometers from the terminus of the line at Abiko Station.

 Station layout

 The station consists of dual opposed side platforms connected by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Ajiki Station was opened on February 2, 1901, as a station on the Narita Railway Company for both freight and passenger operations.
 On September 1, 1920, the Narita Railway was nationalised, becoming part of the Japanese Government Railway (JGR).
 After World War II, the JGR became the Japan National Railways (JNR).
 Scheduled freight operations were suspended from June 10, 1970.
 The station was absorbed into the JR East network upon the privatization of the Japan National Railways (JNR) on April 1, 1987.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 2427 passengers daily.